Electric and magnetic waveguides in graphene: quantum and classical: Conclusions

 \section{Conclusions}

 In this work, we have dealt with Dirac particles (relativistic massless, spin-1/2) of planar Dirac materials like graphene, under external electric and magnetic waveguide potentials in a quite comprehensive way including a classical relativistic model as introduction.
 We have paid attention to the symmetries that are the main ingredient of our program.
 They are made explicit through the graphics and are responsible of qualitative differences.
-This presentation contains three main complementary comparisons which allow for a better understanding: i) Quantum and classical approaches to the waveguide systems. ii) Bounded and scattering states in both quantum and classical problems. iii) The effects of electric and magnetic potentials.
-All the results, as we mentioned along this work were presented not only through describing boundary conditions and explicit formulas but also in a series of appropriate representative graphics.
-Thus, we hope that all the different features can be easily appreciated from these graphs.
+This presentation contains complementary comparisons which allow for a better understanding of electric and magnetic waveguides: i) Classical approximation to waveguide systems. ii) Bounded and scattering states in quantum waveguides. iii) The superposition of classical and quantum properties on scattering and bound states.

+All the results, as we mentioned along this work were obtained by explicit computations and also represented a series of appropriate graphics.
+Thus, we hope that the main features of these waveguides can be easily appreciated from these figures.
 In particular, we want to remark the importance of those corresponding to the energy-momentum ($E$-$k$) and energy-intensity ($E$-$v_0/a_0$) which are complementary and exhibit the different symmetries of electric and magnetic systems.
-In the near future, we plan to end this program for waveguides of simultaneous electric and magnetic potential interactions.
+In the near future, we plan to complet this program for waveguides of simultaneous electric and magnetic potential interactions.